 Founded in 1776, the Phi Beta Kappa Society is the oldest and most prestigious honor society in the nation.
 The UO has the only Phi Beta Kappa chapter in the Oregon University System.

 The society honors students whose undergraduate academic records fulfill the objectives of a liberal arts education.
 Selection for Phi Beta Kappa is not automatic, but students do not have to apply or be nominated for consideration.

 After screening academic records, a committee of Phi Beta Kappa members makes recommendations to the membership at large.
 Following an election meeting in late May, elected students are invited to join.
 Also elected are the Oregon Six—six students voted the most outstanding of those elected to membership that year.
 Students who accept the invitation to join are initiated before spring commencement.
 Initiation fee: $45.

 Criteria for membership are listed on the Phi Beta Kappa website.
 Students are typically invited to join the society shortly before they graduate.

 (membership by invitation and application)

 Established in 1910, Friars is the oldest honorary on campus.
 Membership is composed of faculty members and of students who have completed at least three years of study.
 Criteria are contributions to the university, potential for community leadership, and commitment to the university as alumni.
 No application is required.
 Prospective members are nominated by the active membership.
 New members are selected each spring.

-A national honor society for seniors, Mortar Board emphasizes leadership, scholarship, and service.
-To be eligible for membership, students must have at least a 3.20 GPA and be entering their senior year the term following initiation.
+A national honor society for seniors, Mortar Board emphasizes excellence in the areas of scholarship, leadership, and service.
+To be eligible for membership, students must have at least a 3.35 GPA, must be a full-time student at the University of Oregon, and must have attained junior academic standing as of fall term.
 Selection and initiation of qualified candidates takes place spring term.
-Initiation fee: $55.

 Alpha Kappa Delta